 About Me

-- PDE-based Physics Simulations — grounded in model reduction, developing fast neural surrogates for rapid simulations of high-dimensional and stochastic systems.
+- PDE-based Physics Simulations — grounded in model reduction, developing fast neural surrogates for rapid simulations of high-dimensional systems while preserving physical fidelity.

 My work has been recognized with the Harold Grad Memorial Prize and is supported by NYU’s MacCracken Fellowship.